 Genetic sex was inferred from normalized X and Y chromosome depth for each sample (i.e. divided by autosomal depth).
 A small number of sex mismatches were detected as annotated females with low X and high Y chromosome depth or annotated males with high X and low Y chromosome depth.
-These samples were either excluded from the sample set or their sample identities were resolved using information from prior array genotype comparisons or pedigree checks.
-We also identified a small number of apparent sex chromosome aneuploidies (e.g., XXY, XXX, XYY), which are flagged in sample annotation files.
+These samples were either excluded from the sample set to be released on dbGaP or their sample identities were resolved using information from prior array genotype comparisons and/or pedigree checks.
+We also identified a small number of apparent sex chromosome aneuploidies (e.g., XXY, XXX, XYY).
+If applicable to a study, these are annotated in a file accompanying the genotypes, with flags for "Xchr.anom" and "Ychr.anom".